luxfhe/docs/fhenix/docs/devdocs/Fhenix Testnet/Integration.md

 title: 🤲 3rd party Integrations
 ---

-Are you a developer looking to integrate Fhenix into your project, or support Fhenix with your app?
+Are you a developer looking to integrate luxfhe into your project, or support luxfhe with your app?
 This section is for you!

 ## Things to Know

 ### APIs, RPCs and general compatibility

-Fhenix is based on Arbitrum, with the Nitrogen Testnet based on Arbitrum Nitro version 3.2.1 (ArbOS 32).
-This means that everything that is natively supported by Arbitrum Nitro is also supported by Fhenix (rpc calls, ABI, etc).
+luxfhe is based on Arbitrum, with the Nitrogen Testnet based on Arbitrum Nitro version 3.2.1 (ArbOS 32).
+This means that everything that is natively supported by Arbitrum Nitro is also supported by luxfhe (rpc calls, ABI, etc).

 Please refer to the [Arbitrum documentation](https://docs.arbitrum.io/build-decentralized-apps/arbitrum-vs-ethereum/comparison-overview) for more information and specifics.

 ### EVM Compatibility

-Fhenix is fully EVM compatible, up to and including the Cancun Upgrade.
+luxfhe is fully EVM compatible, up to and including the Cancun Upgrade.
-This means that any contract that runs on Ethereum should run on Fhenix as well.
+This means that any contract that runs on Ethereum should run on luxfhe as well.
 We support Solidity compiler 0.8.26.

 ### Public Endpoints